digital-landscapes/greenSD/README.md

 | Seasonal Greenspace Dynamics | Population-Weighted Greenspace Fraction | Population-Weighted Greenspace Exposure |
 |------------------------------|------------------------------------------|------------------------------------------|
 | ![](images/greenspace_animation.gif) | ![](images/greenspace_fraction_animation.gif) | ![](images/greenspace_exposure_animation.gif) |

+## Note
+Some datasets may require proper citation when used.

 ## Issues and bugs
 If you discover a bug not associated with connection to the API that is